This post may contain affiliate links. See our affiliate disclaimer here.

 Price: $69.99; Length: 18 inches

-This ultra suede flip chair makes the perfect RV futon for kids or teens, as the chair easy folds out into a single bed.
-Of course, it comes it several fun colors including lime green, purple and navy blue.
-Reviewers say the the chair is also quite comfortable.
+This microsuede flip chair makes the perfect RV futon for kids or teens, as the chair easy folds out into a single bed.
+Of course, it comes it several fun colors including bright pink, purple and royal blue.
+It is filled with high quality foam for comfort and durability.

-For smaller children, the tiny Bonzy futon is a great place to sleep.
-The faux leather fabric comes in black, red, green, white and brown.
-The sleeping space is 35 inches long when the futon is folded down.
-While this futon will only function as a bed for small children and toddlers, it can be used as extra seating for an adult.
+For smaller children, the tiny Delta sofa is a great place to sleep.
+The fun sleeper sofa comes in a variety of prints including tie dye (pictured), dinosaur, unicorn and space prints.
+The sleeping space is 40 inches long when the futon is folded down.

 DHP’s kids futon is a pint-sized couch (only 30 pounds!) with full-grown style.
 The tufted fabric and chrome legs will look great in any bunkroom.
-The futon comes in a variety of fun colors including teal (pictured), dark blue, lilac and dark pink.
+The futon comes in a variety of colors including teal (pictured), black and lilac.

 Price: $399; Length: 47 inches